nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Expected outputs when command fails:
 * `INVALID name and/or NRIC! ...`

-### Deleting a person or field: `delete`
+### Deleting a Patient or Field: `delete`

 Deletes the specified patient or an optional fields of the patient from HealthSync.

 * Deletes the patient or an optional field of the patient with the specified `n/NAME or id/IC_NUMBER`.
 * The name or IC must be valid.
-* To delete a specified field only instead of the entire person, we indicate the field after the identification.
+* To delete a specified field only instead of the entire patient, we indicate the field after the identification.
 * If multiple people has the same name, HealthSync will display a list of people with that name together with their IC number.

 Format: `delete n/NAME or id/IC_NUMBER [field]`